Maj. Sheppard: Yeah... Kinda miss it. Although at this rate of acceleration, we'd be dead by now.

-- One of Don Rosa's Scrooge McDuck stories had the Beagle Boys get their hands on a raygun that "completely" removed inertia from objects (really having none at all would be a bizarre idea, but it was cut down to minimum so that anything short of air resistance would instantly stop the object's movement), as well as one that removed "all" friction.
-The results were interesting to say the least.
+- One of Don Rosa's Scrooge McDuck stories has the Beagle Boys get their hands on a raygun that "completely" removes inertia from objects (really having none at all would be a bizarre idea, but it is cut down to minimum so that anything short of air resistance would instantly stop the object's movement), as well as one that removes "all" friction.
+The results are interesting to say the least.

-- The classic sci-fi movie Forbidden Planet offered one of the earliest examples of this trope.
-In the beginning when the ship decelerates, we see the crew climb into strange booths which presumably neutralize their inertia.
+- The classic sci-fi movie Forbidden Planet offers one of the earliest examples of this trope.
+In the beginning, when the ship decelerates, we see the crew climb into strange booths which presumably neutralize their inertia.

 - Inertial dampening seems to be built into the protective bubble surrounding the makeshift spacecraft in Explorers.
 In small words, "you don't get squished."

-- Subverted in Spaceballs: When the Eagle 5 comes out of "hyperactive", we see that Vespa's luggage is strewn about all over the place (of course, a crash landing will also do that, but the hyperdrive probably helped).
+- Subverted when the Eagle 5 comes out of "hyperactive".
+We see that Vespa's luggage is strewn about all over the place (of course, a crash landing will also do that, but the hyperdrive probably helped).
 Of course, we've just been exposed to the reason why you should buckle up in Ludicrous Speed.
-Smoke em if you've got em!
+Smoke if you got 'em!

-- Also subverted when coming out of ludicrous speed causes Dark Helmet to fly across the bridge and crash into the front of the ship.
+- Also subverted when coming out of Ludicrous Speed causes Dark Helmet to fly across the bridge and crash into the front of the ship.
 However, since he moves slowly enough to be completely uninjured, either Ludicrous Speed is somewhat slower than cars normally drive or the inertial dampening is only 99.999999% effective.

-- The 2009 Star Trek film has Sulu as helmsman forgetting to turn external inertial dampening (which keeps the ship from drifting when it's docked) off.
+- Star Trek (2009): Sulu as helmsman forgetting to turn external inertial dampening (which keeps the ship from drifting when it's docked) off.
 It's Played for Laughs (Pike asks about the parking brake; Sulu realizes it's a joke but doesn't get the connection, and Spock asks if he disengaged the external inertial dampers).
 And then you get a little Mood Whiplash, because Enterprise being late to the party is the reason it isn't one of the destroyed Federation saucers you see floating around at the destination...

 - In the Star Wars Legends novels, most notably the X-Wing Series, fighter pilots often "dial down" their ships' inertial dampening fields in order to better feel the weight and pull of their machines.
 The official reason for Jek Porkins' dying when he did in A New Hope was that he liked keeping his dampener on full and literally couldn't feel that he wasn't holding.
 In Aaron Allston's X-Wing novels there's usually at least one scene per novel where the narration notes that a pilot is doing a maneuver so extreme that they can feel some of the effects even through the dampening field.

-- In later books, they use their dampers to counter the gravity manipulating dovin basals that the enemy was using as shields, propulsion, and to kill their shields, effectively making them shields for the shields.
+- In the New Jedi Order, they use their dampers to counter the gravity manipulating dovin basals that the enemy was using as shields, propulsion, and to kill their shields, effectively making them shields for the shields.

-- Also from the expanded universe, it is revealed that IG-88 always has his ship's dampeners off, since (being a robot) he doesn't need them.
+- Also from Legends, it is revealed that IG-88 always has his ship's dampeners off, since (being a robot) he doesn't need them.
 This allows him to perform maneuvers that would otherwise kill an organic being, often giving him the edge.